kadze009/signature/README.md

 ## The application architecture overview

 There are some **singletone** entities in the application:
-  * `Config` - a class, which pareses input attributes and contains common options.
+  * `Config` - a class, which parses input attributes and contains common options.
   * `Logger` - a **thread local** class, which provide functionalities for creation logging messages.
-  * `LoggerManager` - a class, which links messages from *Logger* and deffered writes them.
+  * `LoggerManager` - a class, which links messages from *Logger* and deferred writes them.
   * `WorkerManager` - a class, which creates, stores and handles results of *Workers*.